 Why become a personal supporter?

-- become visible on the RCI website - have the chance to find like-minded experts. - Stay informed about the RCI's webinars, general activities - Get involved in working groups, survey and provide feedback and opinions.
+- Become visible on the RCI website - Have the chance to find like-minded experts - Stay informed about the RCI's webinars and general activities - Get involved via surveys and provide feedback and opinions - It's free!